Its Score is Unclear because this congregation's actively enforced policy is not located on its website's primary pages, but on its peripheral pages.

-Its Score is Unclear because this church's actively enforced policy is not clearly communicated on its website's primary pages but on its denomination's website, which lays out a mandatory egalitarian policy.
-Its denominational affiliation is stated on its website.
-Its current leadership team (including clergy and vestry) does not meet our criteria for a Clear_Egalitarian score (not 50% women).
+Its Score is Unclear because this church's actively enforced policy is not clearly communicated on its website's primary pages but in a sermon, "Skeptic," recorded on May 12, 2019, by Ben Sigman.
+Additionally, this congregation's current leadership team does not meet our criteria for a Clear_Egalitarian score (not 50% women).

 We take into account: public information available on church’s website, denomination’s website, and pastor’s statements (including social media).

 We do not take into account: stories submitted by people, news articles, offline PDFs, etc.

 That said, we do regularly link to the latter category of information (e.g. stories, news, PDF’s) in church entries, even if it doesn’t affect the church’s score.
 Feel free to email us with a story that you want to publish on our blog; we do not publish anonymous submissions.

 Clear scores are given to churches whose policies can be easily found on their websites’ primary pages (e.g. About, Beliefs).
 The language in the policies is clear and contains all necessary information.